What is so special about the Rudrabhishekam at Sri Badrika Ashram?

 At the Rudrabhishekam event, you’ll witness and experience that there is no difference between one form of God and the other.
 With our limited wisdom, we have created these differences and a limited idea of God.

-Upanishads say, ‘Ekam sat vipra bhauda vadanti’ (That which exists is One; the wise call it by different names or perceive it variously).
+Upanishads say, ‘ekam sat vipra bhauda vadanti’ (That which exists is One; the wise call it by different names or perceive it variously).
 This concept is the bedrock of Sanatana Dharma.

 Join us in the Celebrations!